 - Healthy?
 Yes, Please!: Wave goodbye to guilt, because this high-protein, gluten-free delight is body goals in a dish.

 - Conversation Starter: Whether it’s a cozy family dinner or a buzzing social gathering, this dish doesn’t just feed; it fosters memories.

 Contrary to what you might think, I don’t eat pie for breakfast and cake for dinner.
 Not saying that I haven’t, it’s just not in my daily practice.
 I consistently rely on healthy, make-ahead meals to give me energy I need to make it through my busy days!
 I mean, a girl can’t live on just sugar (I’ve tried).

 My secret to making healthy meals simple, diverse and flavor-packed?
 Skinnytaste Meal Prep!
 Gina Homolka’s latest release is full of recipes meant to help you save time on busy weeknights, keep your grocery budget low and keep hearty, nutrient dense food at your fingertips.

 Whether you’re looking to lose weight, eat a little healthier or save some time, this book is a tool that you can’t afford not to have in your belt!

-This Pollo Asado recipe is an incredible and authentic version of the classic grilled chicken commonly made in Puerto Rico, Cuba and other parts of the Caribbean.
+This Pollo Asado recipe is an incredible and authentic version of the classic roasted chicken commonly made in Puerto Rico, Cuba and other parts of the Caribbean.
 Made with bold spices and baked to juicy, flavorful perfection, this chicken is chock-full of zesty Latin flavor and fantastically moist meat.

 What makes Pollo Asado stand out is the delicious spices and herbs used.
 Latin cooking is known for its bold and exciting flavors, and this recipe is no exception!